 SHAMROCK DOT ART

 What are shamrocks?
 Shamrocks are the young sprigs of the clover plant.
-They are also a symbol of Ireland and are associated with St Patrick’s Day.
-Finding a four leaf clover is thought to bring you good luck!
+They also symbolize Ireland and are associated with St Patrick’s Day.
+Finding a four-leaf clover is thought to bring you good luck!

 SUPPLIES: